ttompk/sar_pccc/README.md

-# Streamlit Boat Inspection App
+# Canadian Boat Inspection App

-This project is a Streamlit application designed for inspecting boats and ensuring they meet safety requirements.
-Users can input boat details, confirm the presence of safety devices, and record inspection results.
+This project is an application designed to aid users in performing pleasure craft courtesey checks for Canadian boats (also known as vessels).
+Courtesey checks are provided by qualified institutions (such a as the Candian Lifeboat Institution) on vessls to be sure the boat and operators comply with Transport Canada safety regulations.
+The app user inputs details about the vessel, confirms the presence of safety devices, and saves the inspection results to a database (if a member of the Canadian Lifeboat Institution).
+The general public is welcome to use the app but the results of the inspection will not be saved in the database and a report will not be sent to the boat operator.

+## NOTE TO USERS:
+Transport Canada has specified that required safety devices be specific to vessel type and length overall.
+The app therefore only shows the required safety devices specific to that vessel's confirgutation.
+The app was built in April 2025 using the Transport Canada publication TP_511e which was published in 2019.

 ## Project Structure
+This is a python project using streamlit for the user interface.

 ```
 streamlit-boat-inspection-app